-Investments: Investments of \$1,957,033 at June 30, 2017 consist of certificates of deposit.
-There were no investments at June 30, 2016.
+Investments: Investments of \$3,957,682 and \$1,957,033 at June 30, 2018 and 2017, respectively, consist of money market mutual funds, certificates of deposit and U.S. Treasury securities.
 Investments are reflected at fair market value.
 To adjust the carrying value of these investments, the change in fair market value is recorded as a component of investment income or loss in the consolidated statements of activities.